The Supreme Court Decides the United States Cannot Have Title to Running Waters

 The Nation River lies within the boundaries of the Yukon-Charley Preserve, a conservation system under ANILCA and administered by NPS.
-John Sturgeon travelled for decades up a stretch of the Nation River via hovercraft until rangers informed him that NPS prohibited operating a hovercraft on navigable waters located within a national park’s boundaries.
+John Sturgeon traveled for decades up a stretch of the Nation River via hovercraft until rangers informed him that NPS prohibited operating a hovercraft on navigable waters located within a national park’s boundaries.
 The State of Alaska, however, permits travel by hovercraft on the River.

 This case previously reached the Supreme Court in 2016 on Sturgeon’s request for an injunction allowing him to utilize his hovercraft.
 The Court remanded the case to consider whether the Nation River qualifies as a “public land” under ANILCA.
 On remand, the Ninth Circuit determined that the Nation River was a public land, and therefore NPS had authority to regulate hovercraft activity on the River under ANILCA.
 Sturgeon appealed the Ninth Circuit’s decision and the Supreme Court granted certiorari.

 Reserved Water Doctrine Does Not Qualify Nation River as Public Lands